manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Azure Information Protection (AIP) and Windows Information Protection (WIP) at Adatum.
 You will begin by configuring AIP and then using AIP on a client and verifying an AIP policy.
 You will then perform similar steps for WIP by configuring it for Adatum and then implementing WIP.

-**IMPORTANT:** This lab exercise consits of four tasks.
-The first two consist of installing the AIP Unified Labeling Client and then creating a sensitivity label and a sensitivity label policy, respectively.
-The final two tasks consist of validating the sensitivity label and label policy that you created.
-The problem with this lab is that when you create a sensitivity label, it takes 24 hours for the label to propagate through the system. **This means that you can perform the first two tasks, but then you must wait until the next day before you can perform the final two tasks.**
+**IMPORTANT:** This lab exercise consists of four tasks.
+The first task installs the AIP Unified Labeling Client and the second task creates a sensitivity label and a label policy.
+The final two tasks validate the sensitivity label and label policy that you created.
+The problem with this lab is that when you create a sensitivity label and label policy, it takes up to 24 hours for the label and label policy to propagate through the system. **This means that you can perform the first two tasks, but then you must wait until the next day before you can perform the final two tasks.**

 ### Task 1 – Install the Azure Information Protection Unified Labeling client